24Donovan24/PERN-ToDoList/README.md

 # PERN-ToDoList
 This is a simple ToDo List application built using technology stacks PostgreSQL, Express, React.js and Node.js (PERN).
+Additional feature include a date column for users to track the deadlines of their todo.

 ## Setup